 The President shall take no part in debate while presiding, however may yield the chair to the Vice-President in order to speak on any question before the Local, or to introduce a new question.

-14.The presiding officer may have the same rights as other members to vote on any question.
+The presiding officer may have the same rights as other members to vote on any question.
 In the case of a tie, the presiding officer may turn the question back to the membership for a revote.

 15.When a motion is before the Local, no other motion shall be in order except (1)

 to adjourn (2) to put the previous question (3) to lay on the table (4) to postpone

 for a definite time (5) to refer (6) to divide or amend, which motions shall have

 precedence in the order named.
 The first three of these shall be decided

 without debate.

-16. A motion for the previous question, when regularly moved and seconded shall
+A motion for the previous question, when regularly moved and seconded shall

 be put in this form: “Shall the main question be now put?”
 If it is adopted, the President shall proceed to take the vote on the resolution and amendments thereto (if any) according to their priority.
-If an amendment or an amendment to an admendment is adopted, the original resolution, as amended, shall be put to the Local.
+If an amendment or an amendment to an amendment is adopted, the original resolution, as amended, shall be put to the Local.

-17. A motion to adjourn is in order except (1) when a member has the floor, and (2) when members are voting.
+A motion to adjourn is in order except (1) when a member has the floor, and (2) when members are voting.

-18. A motion to adjourn, having been put to the members and lost, shall not be in order again, if there is further business before the Local, until fifteen minutes have elapsed.
+A motion to adjourn, having been put to the members and lost, shall not be in order again, if there is further business before the Local, until fifteen minutes have elapsed.

-19.After the presiding officer declares the vote on a question, and before the Local proceeds to another order of business, any member may ask for a recount.
+After the presiding officer declares the vote on a question, and before the Local proceeds to another order of business, any member may ask for a recount.
 A standing vote shall then be taken and the Secretary-Treasurer shall count the same.